Asya404/Shopping-cart/README.md

-App that allows to add products into shopping cart and delete them (also in the local storage). <br />
+App that allows to add products into shopping cart and delete them (also in the local storage)<br />
 https://asya404.github.io/Shopping-cart/